manasa-arun/python/content/en/Tips/Removing-an-element-using-index.md

 ```

 This removes the first occurrence of the element is the specified list.
 The remove() method does not return any value.
-It is worthwhile to note that -
+It is beneficial to note that -
 •	When there are duplicate elements in a list, the first element that matches the provided element is eliminated.
 •	If the supplied element does not exist in the list, an error will be thrown stating that the element does not exist in the list.
 •	There is no value returned by the remove () function.